fbpx

 Will a cabinet trap heat from my dryer?

 Not if ventilated properly.
-Use slatted doors or leave gaps to let air circulate—essential in Auckland’s climate.
+Use slatted doors or leave gaps to let air circulate — important in Auckland's climate.

 Can I fit a cabinet in a tiny space?